spadgos/sublime-jsdocs/README.md

 You can leave either of these things [here][issues].

 ## Changelog ##
+- **v2.2.1**, *11 January 2012*
+  - DocBlocks can be triggered by pressing `tab` after `/**`
+  - Some bugfixes due to auto-complete changes in Sublime Text.
+  - Fixed bug where indenting would not work on the first line of a comment.
 - **v2.2.0**, *5 January 2012*
   - A configuration option can be set so that either `@return` or `@returns` is used in your documentation.
   - Language-specific tags now will only show for that language (eg: PHP has no `@interface` tag).